 Is Debt Recycling Right for You?

-Debt recycling can be an effective way to create wealth and pay off your mortgage faster, but it’s not suitable for everyone.
-Before deciding to embark on this strategy, consider the following:
+Debt recycling can help you build wealth and pay off your mortgage faster, but it’s not the best option for everyone.
+Before you go through with this plan, consider the following:

-- Your Risk Tolerance: Debt recycling involves borrowing to invest, which comes with investment risks.
-Be sure you are comfortable with the possibility of losing money.
+- Your Risk Tolerance: When you recycle debt, you take out a loan to invest, which is risky.
+Be sure you are okay with the idea of losing money.

-- Your Financial Situation: Ensure that your income is stable and sufficient to cover both mortgage repayments and the costs of borrowing to invest.
+- Your Financial Situation: Make sure your income is steady and enough to pay your mortgage and the cost of borrowing to invest.

 Debt Recycling ATO Ruling: Is it Legal?